Federated Neural Bandits: Experiments

 \section{Experiments}

-All figures in this section plot the average cumulative regret across all $N$ agents up to an iteration, which allows us to inspect the benefit the federated setting brings to an agent (on average).
-In all presented results, unless specified otherwise (by specifying a value of $D$), a communication round happens after every iteration.
+All figures in this section plot the average cumulative regret across all $N$ agents up to an iteration, which allows us to inspect the benefit that the federated setting brings to an agent (on average).
+In all presented results, unless specified otherwise (by specifying a value of $D$), a communication round happens after each iteration.
 All curves stand for the mean and standard error from 3 independent runs.
-Some experimental details and results are deferred to Appendix~\ref{app:more:experimental:details} due to the space limitation.
+Some experimental details and results are deferred to App.~\ref{app:more:experimental:details} due to space limitation.